muratk5n/thirdwave/en/index.md

 ---

-If Ukraine followed the Minsk aggrement the areas under RU influence then were smaller than the areas controlled by Russia now.
+If Ukraine followed the Minsk aggrement, the areas under RU influence then were smaller than the areas controlled by Russia now.
 So overall, this avoidable war has been a net loss for UA.
 Was the effort worth it, other than serving Western interests "to contain Russia"?